gto76/best-songs/doc/candidates.md

 New Additions
 -------------
+take me out - franz ferdinand
+Mission of Burma - That's when I reach for my revolver Bregovic - ederlezi
+Hava Nageela - Harry Belafonte
+The Cramps - Heartbreak Hotel

 Can't you hear me knocking- rolling stones
 Teenage Kicks - undertones
 idoli - kenozoik
-Joy Division - Atmosphere

 pixies - Here Comes Your Man
 Hey - The Pixies
 pixies - where is my mind
 The Doors - Cars hiss
 doors - music's over
+Waiting for the Sun - The Doors
 Dolly Parton - Jolene
-Joy Division - Disorder
-Waiting for the Sun - The Doors

 THE SPECIALS - Gangsters
 Down in Mexico by The Coasters